 Also, you can continue reading comments about Walgreens.

-Check out the best and the worst companies in Drug Stores and Drugs category for more informed decision or compare Walgreens to other companies on our site.
+Check out the best and the worst companies in Pharmacy category for more informed decision or compare Walgreens to other companies on our site.